MatMasIt/moodlefuse/README.md

 It is a concept that has been around for a while, but I have not found any implementations that I could get to work, or that were not abandoned.
 This is my attempt at creating one.

+## Windows binary

+You can easily grab a windows binary in the _realeases_ section, it behaves as the program, make sure to place the env file alongside it

 ## Installation

 First, you need to create a `.env` file with the following variables: